jlbradha/website_personal/content/post/Tips_WebsiteCreation/index.md

 ```

-This is all in the [Netlify custom-domains manual](https://www.netlify.com/docs/custom-domains/#manual), under the heaing "Manual DNS Configuratiion for Root and WWW Custom Domains".

 5. Go back to Netlify, select the `Domain management tab` then click the link next your custom domain.
 The link will say something like "verify with Netlify".
 Click that link and follow the instructions.
 Netlify will then instruct you to enter the custom name servers.